ProboConnect/product-configurator/README.md

 - **Responsive Design**: The application is built with a responsive design to ensure a seamless experience across different devices and screen sizes.

-- **Easy Integration**: Probo Product Configurator can be easily integrated into existing websites and e-commerce platforms as a web component, providing a consistent user experience.
+- **Easy Integration**: Connect Product Configurator can be easily integrated into existing websites and e-commerce platforms as a web component, providing a consistent user experience.

 ## About Probo
 Probo is one of the largest Printing on Demand suppliers in Western Europe and a market leader in the BeNeLux.